-- 332 SMSFs are not permitted to use the assets of the SMSF to secure a debt facility132 and, hence, charges and liens over assets are not permitted.
-Also charges and liens over any member benefits are prohibited.
+- debt facility 134 and, hence, charges and liens over assets are not permitted.
+Also, charges and liens over any member benefits are prohibited.
 Accordingly, the auditor reviews the minutes, correspondence and records of the trustees to identify whether any charges or debt facilities have been applied for or established.
-Additional audit procedures include review of any bank confirmations for charges, dividend reinvestment options, title searches on properties of the SMSF to identify any charges or liens and examination of the accounting records or bank statements to identify any interest payments made by the SMSF, which may indicate a loan facility. - 333 Similarly, the auditor ordinarily reviews the ownership of the SMSF's assets to ensure that a charge, or other form of security, has not been taken over any of the SMSF's assets.
+Additional audit procedures include review of any bank confirmations for charges, dividend reinvestment options, title searches on properties of the SMSF to identify any charges or liens and examination of the accounting records or bank statements to identify any interest payments made by the SMSF, which may indicate a loan facility. - 335 337.
+Similarly, the auditor ordinarily reviews the ownership of the SMSF's assets to ensure that a charge, or other form of security, has not been taken over any of the SMSF's assets.
 This may extend to reviewing any product disclosure statement relating to assets acquired to determine whether the product has any recourse to the SMSF.
-Even if the marketing or summary material claims there is no recourse to the SMSF, the auditor still checks the actual provisions of the arrangement. - Where the SMSF has investments in related or unlisted unit trusts, the auditor is alert to any borrowings the unit trust may have and whether there is any recourse to the SMSF.
+Even if the marketing or summary material claims there is no recourse to the SMSF, the auditor still checks the actual provisions of the arrangement. - 336.338.
+Where the SMSF has investments in related or unlisted unit trusts, the auditor is alert to any borrowings the unit trust may have and whether there is any recourse to the SMSF.
 Any borrowings by the unit trust must be in accordance with the SISA and SISR.
 Certain unit trusts established pre-July 1999 may be subject to transitional legislation that permits borrowings.
 The auditor assesses the legislative requirements that apply to the trust and whether the borrowing is permitted on an ongoing basis or needs to be repaid.
 Additional audit procedures may need to be conducted to assess this.
-Specialist legal advice may be sought if the auditor is unsure whether the investment exposes the SMSF to borrowings. - 335 Ordinarily, the auditor requests a financial report, the tax return and distribution statements, for investments in unit trusts, to identify income, net asset value and any debts owing by the unit trust.
-In certain cases, the unit trust deed may be required to assist the auditor in assessing compliance.